SP-Packages/lintrc/README.md

 ---

-## **⚙️ Configuration (`.lintrc.json`)**
+## **⚙️ Configuration (`lintrc.json`)**

-By default, `lintrc` will look for a `.lintrc.json` file in your project's root directory.
+By default, `lintrc` will look for a `lintrc.json` or `.lintrc.json` file in your project's root directory.
 You can customize it as follows:

-The `.lintrc.json` configuration file allows you to define the tools and file type mappings for `lintrc`.
+The `lintrc.json` configuration file allows you to define the tools and file type mappings for `lintrc`.
 Below is an example configuration and explanation of its keys:

 ### **TOOLS**